melencholicmice/SyncFlow/README.md

 That's it!
 Your Django app with Celery, RabbitMQ, and Redis is up and running.
 You can now use Celery to perform background tasks and monitor their progress if needed.

-## Usage
-- Configure your data synchronization settings in `settings.py`.
-- Create Django models for the data you want to sync.
-- Implement synchronization logic in your Django views or management commands.